 - Machine teacher

 On the surface, you might not think those careers are helping anyone.
 But, it’s about how you analyze data and what you do with it that makes a difference.
-Most researchers are collecting data and putting it to use for good reasons – mostly to help the planet and/or mankind.
+Most researchers are collecting data and using it for good reasons – mainly to help the planet and/or mankind.
 That’s something you can feel good about.

 Are you a web designer or programmer?
 Consider how making the sites you create more accessible can help others to use the web freely.
 Do you work in marketing?
 Focus on “green” efforts that can reduce your agency’s carbon footprint.
 Are you a business person?
 Have a positive impact on your whole team by hosting brainstorming sessions and making everyone feel valued.